vektorlab/otter/website/home/content/post/execution.md

 ### Massively concurrent exeuction

-Run shell commands and state "executions" against thousands of servers concurrently.
+Otter allows you to run shell commands and state "executions" against thousands of servers concurrently.